Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Throughput and Stability Analysis for the two-source case -- General MPR case

-Based on the definition in~\cite{szpa}, a queue is said to be \emph{stable} if $\lim_{n \rightarrow \infty} {Pr}[N_{i,n}< {x}] = F(x)$ and $\lim_{ {x} \rightarrow \infty} F(x) = 1$.
 Loynes' theorem~\cite{Loynes} states that if the arrival and service processes of a queue are strictly jointly stationary and the average arrival rate is less than the average service rate, then the queue is stable.
 If the average arrival rate is greater than the average service rate, then the queue is unstable and the value of $N_{i,n}$ approaches infinity almost surely.
-The stability region of the system is defined as the set of arrival rate vectors $\boldsymbol{\lambda}=(\lambda_1, \lambda_2)$, for which the queues in the system are stable.

-We start the analysis by deriving the throughput per user which allow us to calculate the endogenous arrivals at the relays.
+We proceed with the derivation of the throughput per source, which allow us to calculate the endogenous arrivals at the relays.